About the song

 but he learned to know the wilderness and to be a man that way.

-Read more: John Denver - Love Again
+Read more: John Denver - The Game Is Over

 His mother’s brother took him in to his family and his home,